• Helpline: 020 8538 3731

 Cost

-For straightforward cases, such as a failure to adhere to EHCP timelines, we provide these letters free of charge.
-However, if your case involves multiple breaches, ongoing failures, or more complex legal matters, there will be a charge ranging from £150 to £300.
+Our charges range from £60 to £300 dependent on the complexity of the case.
+A more straightforward case could be an issue such as a failure to adhere to EHCP timelines.
+However, if your case involves multiple breaches, ongoing failures, or more complex legal matters, there will be a higher charge.

 The final cost will depend on several factors, including: